 A float permit is available year-round for the Wild section of the Rogue River.
 A lottery is used to allocate the control season (May 15 - October 15) launches.
-Pre- and post-control season launches are obtained by filling out a self-issued permit available at Smullin Visitor Center and Grave Creek Boat Launch access.
+Pre- and post-control season launches are obtained by filling out a self-issued permit available at Smullin Visitor Center, 541-471-6535 (phone is seasonally available, and Grave Creek Boat Launch access.

 During the control season, permits are required to be assigned via a lottery.
 Apply for the lottery here on Recreation.gov and pay the Lottery Application fee online.